slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The years say, what the days can't tell.' -- Chinese proverb*

+> *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*

+> *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.' -- Rosalind Cartwright*

+However you can't start the next chapter of your life if you keep re-reading the last one.

+Let go your past [failures](chapter_1_self.md#on-mistakes-and-failure): they are meant to guide you, not to define you or determine your future.
+The people who struggle most are the ones who can’t accept the incessant unfairness of life.
+They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

+> *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.' -- Irish saying*

+> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*

+> *'He'd wasted most of his life thinking he'd wasted most of his life'*

+> *'Never regret something that once made you smile.' -- Amber Deckers (Writer)*

+> *'Stop looking for happiness in the same place where you lost it.' -- Unknown*

+> *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

 ### How memory works?

-Hints:

-- We forget..
+We forget..
 - By decaying and having other stuff to remember.
 - Future events more than past events.
 - Either right away or never.
 - Less the beginning and the end of something.
 - Less the mistakes.

-- Memory helpers:
+Hints on memorization:
 - Take pictures from what you forget and not of things you don't.
 - Repetition is good for memory but its a thin line between repetition and getting annoyed.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*

-> *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.' -- Rosalind Cartwright*

-> *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

 > *'You don't remember what happened.
 What you remember becomes what happened.' -- John Green*

-> *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*

-> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*